As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Weekly Work Schedule Template

-The Weekly Work Schedule Template lets you schedule the employees’ work days and shifts weekly.
+The Weekly Work Schedule Template allows you to schedule employees’ workdays and shifts on a weekly basis.

 How to use the Weekly Work Schedule Template?

-Simply add the employee names and an “X” or a checkmark under each day they are scheduled to work.
+Simply add the employee names and an “X” under each day they’re scheduled to work (“Type X if scheduled to work” row).

-The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:
+The Google Sheets version of our weekly schedule template also calculates the daily statistics per employee in terms of:

 - How many times individual employees have been scheduled to work per week, and